bschreck/deep.sh/docs/quotes.rst

 .. epigraph::

-    “I've tweeted about Xonsh before, and finally spent a day using it exclusively.
+    “I've tweeted about Deepsh before, and finally spent a day using it exclusively.
 I must have it on ALL PLATFORMS now.”

 `@biochemistries <https://twitter.com/biochemistries>`_ **says,**